can Chiropractic reduce neck pain?

 Would stopping your neck pain improve your life?

-In many cases your neck pain will resolve itself and no treatment is needed at all to remove or stop your symptoms.
-If however, you find that you are having repetitive episodes of neck pain that you keep ignoring or you find yourself relying on painkillers to dull the pain, it may be time to find out what is causing your pain and if a Townsville Chiropractor can help to correct the cause.
+In many cases your neck pain will resolve itself and no treatment is needed at all to stop or reduce your symptoms.
+If however, you find you are having repetitive episodes of neck pain that you keep ignoring, or you find yourself relying on painkillers to dull the pain, it may be time to find out what is causing your pain and if a Townsville Chiropractor can help to correct the cause.

 What DOES YOU NECK ACTUALLY CONSIST OF?

 Your “neck” actually consists of 7 vertebrae between the shoulders and the base of the skull, with discs between them.
 These vertebrae allow the head to move in many different directions.
 So when people talk about neck pain it can actually be down to the base of neck, under the skull or out toward the shoulders.
 All these locations are considered neck pain.

 Neck pain is a particularly common problem in our modern age with extended computer usage, poor posture, and a lack of exercise often to blame.
 In fact, it is the second most common condition that brings people to our clinic.

 Some of the more common causes of neck pain include:

 Poor Spinal Function: When the vertebral joints in both the neck and back stop working properly, it can affect the discs, nerves and muscles in the neck.

 Injuries: Single injuries such as whiplash or repetitive injuries to the neck will often lead to neck pain.
 The sudden movement of the head (backwards, forwards or sideways) in an accident can create severe neck pain.
 With whiplash, the pain is usually felt within 24 hours; however, some people continue to have pain for several months or years after the injury1.